 We believe these measures, taken in conjunction with business enhancements and our liquidity program, will significantly improve the functionality and safeguarding of our markets.
 We look forward to receiving feedback and input from our members and the wider industry throughout 2019 and will update affected participants regularly, as changes are rolled out.

 Nasdaq Commodities offers trading and clearing of commodity derivatives contracts.
-The markets covered are Nordic, German and UK power, El-Cert, carbon allowances, natural gas, tanker and dry cargo freight and fuel oil.
-In addition Nasdaq Commodities offers clearing of seafood derivatives traded on third party exchange and clearing of Iron ore contracts.
+The markets covered are Nordic, German, French, Dutch, Belgian, Italian, Spanish, UK power, El-Cert, carbon allowances and natural gas.
+In addition Nasdaq Commodities offers clearing of seafood derivatives traded on third party exchange.

 Trading of commodities products takes place over "the exchange" (Nasdaq Oslo ASA) and clearing through "Nasdaq Clearing" (Nasdaq Clearing AB).
 The exchange is subject to regulations and legal requirements through its derivatives exchange licence issued by the Norwegian Ministry of Finance.